hacs/integration/docs/index.md

 - The integration (all the python files for it) are located under `ROOT_OF_THE_REPO/custom_components/INTEGRATION_NAME/`
 - In that integration directory, there is a [`manifest.json`](https://developers.home-assistant.io/docs/en/creating_integration_manifest.html) file.

+A good template to use as a reference are [blueprint](https://github.com/custom-components/blueprint)

 ### Note for plugin developers

 For a integration repository to be valid these are the criterias: